Instant Connection for Pixel Streaming

 The fixes that help Windows users the most

-• Clean install Nvidia Studio Driver
+• Clean install Nvidia Studio Driver if you use an Nvidia GPU.

-• Force Resolve to use the dedicated GPU
+• Force Resolve to use the dedicated GPU.

-• Disable unnecessary overlays and background apps
+• Disable unnecessary overlays, capture tools, and background apps.

-• Set Windows power mode to high performance
+• Set Windows power mode to high performance while editing or rendering.

-• Keep footage on SSDs, not HDDs
+• Keep footage, cache, and exports on SSDs, not old HDDs.

 Once Windows and Resolve agree on who controls what, the stability improves a lot.
 Most crashes come from the system environment, not Resolve itself.